backdrop-contrib/realtime_seo/readme.md

-Realtime SEo for Drupal
+Real-time SEo for Drupal
 ---------------------------
 Improve your Drupal SEO: Write better content and have a fully optimized Drupal content using Realtime SEO for Drupal module.

 This module is written from the ground up by [GoalGorilla](http://www.goalgorilla.com) to improve your site's SEO on *all* needed aspects.
-The [Realtime SEO for Drupal module](http://drupal.org/project/yoast_seo/) is heavily dependending on the [Yoast](http://www.yoast.com) library and [Metatag](http://drupal.org/project/metatag) module .
+The [Real-time SEO for Drupal module](http://drupal.org/project/yoast_seo/) is heavily dependending on the [Yoast](http://www.yoast.com) library and [Metatag](http://drupal.org/project/metatag) module .
 Together they go the extra mile to take care of a lot technical optimization, more on that below, but it first and foremost helps you write better content.
 Realtime SEO forces you to choose a focus keyword when you're writing your articles, and then makes sure you use that focus keyword everywhere.